Terms & Conditions- Betbarter.com

 ii. all winnings gained from betting through the service whilst under age must be paid to us on demand (if you fail to comply with this provision we will seek to recover all costs associated with recovery of such sums); and/or

-iii. any monies deposited in your Betbarter.com account which are not winnings will be returned to you.
+iii. any funds deposited in your Betbarter.com account which are not winnings will be returned to you.

 This condition also applies to you if you are over the age of 18 years but you are placing your bets within a jurisdiction which specifies a higher age than 18 years for legal betting and you are below that legal minimum age in that jurisdiction.